cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 ## Module 3: Summary Reflection

-When taking on the module Security and Risk Management I was excited to learn more about the various risk management methodologies and best practices followed across industry, especially looking at both qualitative and quantitative methods and what each approach brings.
+When taking on the module Security and Risk Management I was excited to learn more about different risk management methodologies and industry best practices, including both qualitative and quantitative methods and their features.

 ![Module Introduction](/Modules/3/img/9.png)

-Although I had experience in designing, implementing and running risk management frameworks for large business in the run up to this module, much of what I had done to date was based around ISO frameworks only using qualitative methods for risk scoring.
-I was a little apprehensive about delving into the quantitative space, anticipating challenges around grasping the mathematical aspects involved in performing such assessments and slightly concerned around how their complexity would impact on real life risk modelling exercises.
+Although I have experience in implementation and operationalisation of risk management frameworks before taking this module, much of it was based around ISO frameworks only with qualitative methods for risk scoring.
+I was slightly apprehensive about quantitative methods, anticipating challenges around handling the mathematical complexity and wondered how that would impact on real life risk modelling exercises.
 Through this reflection, I aim to share the various experiences and knowledge gained by completing this module.

 ### Units 1,2 & 3: Finding Your Risk Feet

-We began with applicable background reading used to research enterprise risk management models.
+We began with applicable background research on enterprise risk management models.
 Unit 1 and 2 provided a lecturecast that covered each learning objective in detail.
-Through the lecturecast I learnt of key terminology used in risk, and further developed my understanding on risk definitions by looking at the evolution of the definition over time and how context and situation influences the definition.
-Lecturecast also introduced myself to the OpenFAIR and OCTAVE Framework’s.
+Through this I learnt of key terminology used in risk, and further developed my understanding on risk definitions by looking at the evolution of risk definition over time and how context and situation influences it.
+I was also introduced to the OpenFAIR and OCTAVE Framework’s.

-Key takeaways were around risk definition, common frameworks in use, and finally a comparison of the quantitative and qualitative methodologies
+Key takeaways are risk definition, common frameworks in use, and a comparison of the quantitative and qualitative methodologies.

 #### Risk definition